 Confessions of a Digital Marketing Agency

 Planning on designing a new website for your business?
 It can be a huge undertaking.
-You need to plan, strategize, create timelines – all while trying to get your marketing team organized and on the same page.
+You need to plan, strategize, and create timelines – all while trying to get your marketing team organized and on the same page.
 Sounds easy enough for a digital marketing agency that designs and develops websites for a living.
-We thought so to – until it came time to actually developing our own website.
+We thought so too – until it came time to actually develop our own website.

 “Everybody’s got a sack of rocks.”

 I could probably create a long list of all the frustrations and things that just went wrong with our website and cry to you about it, but that’s why I pay my therapist.
-What I’d like to share with you is that one singular aspect of the website build out that really caused my ulcer.
+What I’d like to share with you is one singular aspect of the website build-out that really caused my ulcer.
 Why?
 Because if you’re thinking about designing your new website, you need to know IT’S NOT EASY.
-A friendly tip on what you need to keep in mind to help make your website project as seamless as possible.
+This a friendly tip on what you need to keep in mind to help make your website project as seamless as possible.

 So what was it?
 Two words.
 Time Management.